kurealnum/Mini-Workflows/README.md

  However, a major problem comes with said concept.
 That problem being projects; i.e. what projects to do, when, and where.
 In my opinion (*please remember that I'm 16*), beginners struggle with this the most, because there's no prior experience to help guide you into a new language or framework.
 However when you take someone who already knows concepts and 1 or 2 languages, the entire dynamic of the whole process changes.
 You already have a foothold to step on, and leap into that.
 I think this flows somewhat nicely into my next topic, Tutorial Hell (I'll get to that tomorrow, this might still be here next commit lol)

-# Encountering bugs/problems:
+# Best methods of practice for X:
-My workflows for certain problemms; probably the most useful part of this whole file.
+My workflows for certain problems, where X is a problem, bug, question, ect.

 ## The Big 2:
 The 2 ***REALLY*** important things to do every time you have encounter a bug: